-After completing this course, the student will have:
+After completing this course, the student will have

-- knowledge of important dynamics of networks
+- knowledge of important network algorithms

-- knowledge of important processes on networks
+- knowledge of important algorithmic techniques and concepts

 A repair test requires at least a 4 for the original test.